ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 Throughout this paper we refer to a number of terms, which we define here.
 We use the term *operating model* (OM) to refer to the model that represents the underlying true dynamics of the system.
 We use the term *estimation model* (EM) to refer to the model used to estimate quantities of interest.
-Whereas the OM refers to the underlying truth, the EM generates our perception of that truth.
 We use the term *scenario* to refer to a combination of operating and estimation model *cases*.
-For example, an OM case might be natural mortality that follows a random walk, an EM case might be estimating a fixed parameter for natural mortality, and the combination of these two cases along with all other specified conditions creates a scenario.
-We refer to *iterations* or *replicates* as repeated simulations of a scenario with potentially new process and observation error added each time.
+For example, an OM case might specify that natural mortality follows a random walk, an EM case might estimate a single parameter for natural mortality, and the combination of these cases along with all other specified conditions creates a scenario.
+We refer to *iterations* or *replicates* as repeated simulations of a scenario, possibly with new process and observation error added each time.
 A simulation therefore refers to the combination of all scenarios and iterations.

 ## General philosophy

-We designed ss3sim to be reproducible, flexible, and rapid. *Reproducible*: ss3sim allows for the simulation to be documented in code and plaintext control files.
-Further, the plaintext control files refer to individual cases, which allows researchers to reuse control files as much as possible across scenarios.
-This reduces the chance for errors and makes the exploration of new scenarios rapid and simple. ss3sim than retains all SS3 output files as well as generating its own log files for documentation.
+We designed ss3sim to be reproducible, flexible, and rapid. *Reproducible*: ss3sim allows for the simulation to be documented in code and plain-text control files.
+Further, the plain-text control files refer to individual cases, which allows researchers to reuse control files as much as possible across scenarios.
+This reduces the chance for errors and simplifies the exploration of new scenarios.

-*Flexible*: ss3sim allows the user to specify their own OM and EM using all the possible configurations of SS3. ss3sim can take input in a number of forms (in R list format or through control files), and return output in a standard comma-separated-value (.csv) format allowing researchers to work with the output either using the package provided functions or their own tools.
+*Flexible*: ss3sim allows the user to specify their own OM and EM using all the possible configurations of SS3. ss3sim returns output in standard comma-separated-value (`.csv`) format allowing researchers to work with the output either using the package-provided functions or their own tools.

-*Rapid*: First, ss3sim relies on SS3, which uses ADMB as a backend optimization platform --- the most rapid and robust optimization software available today (REF).
-Second, we built ss3sim so that it is easy to deploy across multiple computers or multiple researchers and re-combine the output.
+*Rapid*: First, ss3sim relies on SS3, which uses ADMB as a backend optimization platform --- the most rapid and robust optimization software available [@fournier2012].
+Second, ss3sim allows simulations to be deployed across multiple computers or computer cores.
+Third, the package provides a number of functions to quickly visualize simulation output.
-The scenarios are stored in a flat folder structure so they can be easily re-combined.
-Third, the package provides a number of functions to make visualization fast and easy.
 Access to quick visualization tools means that users are more likely to graphically explore their models and are therefore more likely to detect errors and understand their simulation output as they introduce complexity.
-Finally, ss3sim minimizes the amount of bookkeeping simulation code that researchers have to write so that they can concentrate on the science itself.
+Finally, ss3sim minimizes the amount of bookkeeping code that researchers have to write so that they can concentrate on the science itself.

 ## General structure

-An ss3sim simulation requires three types of input: (1) a base model of the underlying truth (an SS3 OM), (2) a base model of how you will assess that truth (an SS3 EM), (3) and a set of cases that deviate from these base models that you want to compare (configuration arguments provide as R list objects or plaintext control files). ss3sim works, in general, by converting simulation arguments (e.g. a given natural mortality trajectory) into manipulations of SS3 configuration files at an appropriate stage along with running the OM and EM as needed.
+An ss3sim simulation requires three types of input: (1) a base model of the underlying truth (an SS3 OM), (2) a base model of how you will assess that truth (an SS3 EM), (3) and a set of case files describing deviations from these base models. ss3sim works by converting case file arguments (e.g. a given natural mortality trajectory) into manipulations of SS3 configuration files, running the OM, sampling pseudo data, and running the EM (Figure 1).

+RE-WORK THIS:

 ## Low-level generic ss3sim functions

-See Table 1 for description of the main functions.
+See Table 1 for a description of the main functions.
 We show how the functions fit into the general structure of a stock assessment simulation in Figure 1. ss3sim functions are divided into three types of functions:

 1. Functions that manipulate SS configuration files.
 These manipulations